 Carl Sandburg’s portrait at the National Portrait Gallery:

 *Carl Sandburg was awarded three Pulitzer Prizes in his lifetime—the first in 1919 for his poetry collection Corn Huskers, the second in 1940 for his biography Abraham Lincoln: The War Years, and the third in 1951 for Complete Poems.

-The following classic Carl Sandburg poem recited by Poetry In Voice 2016 winner Marie Foolchand titled “I Am the People, the Mob” celebrates what American democracy is truly all about….
+The following classic Carl Sandburg poem recited by Poetry In Voice 2016 winner Marie Foolchand titled “I Am the People, the Mob” celebrates what American democracy is mainly and truly all about….